medialab/hyphe-traph/fosdem2018/index.md

 ## Fragmented nodes

-Problem: stems can have variable length.
+**Problem**: stems can have variable length.

-But we have fixed-size binary blocks.

-We need to somehow fragment them.
+Fixed-size binary blocks => we need to be able to fragment them.

 ===